wildtruc/nvidia-prime-select/README.md

 --------------
 # Update message
+### 2019-08-20
+There were many issues with grub config reported.
+It is hopefully fix and updated now.
+Please don't forget to report even if you think it's too minor and pointless.

 ### 2018-04-01
 Dev test was running on Fedora 24, since upgraded to Fedora 27 it appears that xrandr on modesettings is broken and dosn't work anymore for discret nvidia.